HakashiKatake/emoji-renderer-love2d/README.md

-# Love2D Scalable Emoji Renderer
+# Luamoji (Love2D Emoji Renderer)

 A scalable, file-based emoji rendering library for LÖVE (Love2D).
 It lazily loads emoji images from a folder, allowing you to use high-quality emoji packs (like Twemoji) without managing massive spritesheets.

 ## Features